Visual Prompt Tuning for Test-time Domain Adaptation: Related Work

-Self-supervised learning methods have made great progress in unsupervised visual representation learning.
+\textbf{Self-supervised learning} methods have made great progress in unsupervised visual representation learning.
 Early attempts use pretext tasks, e.g. colorization \citep{zhang2016colorful}, rotation prediction \citep{gidaris2018unsupervised}, jigsaw \citep{noroozi2016unsupervised}, as the self-supervised objective.
 Another large body of works focus on discriminative approaches \citep{chen2020simple,he2020momentum}, named contrastive learning, which push the representation of positive pairs closer and spread negative pairs further.
 Recent works show that with a carefully designed structure or learning objective, unsupervised features can be learned without discrimination between instances \citep{grill2020bootstrap,caron2021emerging}.
 Besides unsupervised visual representation learning, researchers also explore applying self-supervised objectives for model robustness \citep{hendrycks2019using} and domain adaptation \citep{sun2019unsupervised,sun2019test}.
-In our method, inspired by BYOL \citep{grill2020bootstrap} and DINO \citep{caron2021emerging}, we propose a hierarchical self-supervised regularization for the visual prompts that are jointly optimized with pseudo labels.
+Inspired by BYOL \citep{grill2020bootstrap} and DINO \citep{caron2021emerging}, we propose a hierarchical self-supervised regularization that are jointly optimized with pseudo labels.